 On June 29, 2007, we granted 40,000 options to purchase shares of our Class A common stock to each of Michael W. Brown, John R. Egan and David N. Strohm, our non-employee directors.
 We have not paid any other compensation to members of our board of directors for their services as directors.
-After completion of the IPO, our non-employee directors will receive an annual board retainer of \$40,000.
-In addition, the chairperson of the Audit Committee will receive additional annual compensation of \$25,000, and each other member of the Audit Committee will receive additional annual compensation and Corporate Governance Committee and the chairperson of the Mergers and Acquisitions Committee will each receive additional annual compensation of \$20,000, and each other member of these committees will receive additional annual compensation of \$10,000.
+After completion of this offering, our non-employee directors will receive an annual board retainer of \$40,000.
+In addition, the chairperson of the Audit Committee will receive additional annual compensation of \$25,000, and each other member of the Audit Committee will receive additional annual compensation of \$12,500.
+The chairperson of the Compensation and Corporate Governance Committee and the chairperson of the Mergers and Acquisitions Committee will each receive additional annual compensation of \$20,000, and each other member of second there are other member of these committees will receive additional annual compensation of \$10,000.
 We will also reimburse our directors for reasonable expenses in connection with attendance at board and committee meetings.